-Children go through stressors just like adults.
-When your child cannot resolve these stressors or needs help coping with something, emotional support animals (ESAs) can be helpful to bring some comfort into your child’s life.
+Children can experience anxiety and mental illness just like adults.
+When your child cannot resolve the stressors in their life or needs help coping with something, emotional support animals (ESAs) can help improve your child’s well-being so they can meet the challenges of daily life.

-If you’re new to the world of support and service animals, learning about the rights you do and don’t have or how to go through the process of getting an emotional support animal can be overwhelming.
-Keep reading for more information about emotional support animals to help get you started on the right foot, hopefully.
+If you’re new to the world of assistance animals, learning about the rights you do and don’t have, and how to go through the process of getting an emotional support dog, can be overwhelming.
+Keep reading for more information about emotional support dogs to help get you started on the right foot.

-So, if you are thinking about starting to work with an emotional support animal, but you’re worried about being able to find and afford one.
-Don’t worry.
+If you’re thinking about working with an emotional support animal, but you’re worried about being able to find and afford one, don’t worry.
 You can adopt an animal or register your pet as your emotional support animal.

-How do I get a certification for an Emotional Support Animal?
+How Do I Get Certification for an Emotional Support Animal?

-Now you know what a support animal does, read on to learn how to get certification for your emotional support animal and a step-by-step guide on how to receive an ESA letter.
+Now that you know what an emotional support animal does, read on to learn how to get certification for your emotional support animal and a step-by-step guide about how to obtain an ESA letter.

 Decide If You Need An Emotional Support Animal

-This professional can be a therapist or a psychiatrist, but they have to provide you with the letter.
-For this letter to be deemed legitimate, the letter must include three things:
+Your letter can be written by a licensed therapist or a psychiatrist.
+For the letter to be deemed legitimate, it must include three things:

-- The name of the individual the psychiatrist offers help for
+- The name of the individual who has received the letter

-- A clear statement that the named individual has an emotional or psychiatric disability
+- A clear statement that the named individual has an emotional or mental disability

-- A recommendation by the health professional for the named individual to have assistance from an emotional support animal
+- A recommendation by the licensed mental health professional for the named individual to have assistance from an emotional support animal

-Your letter will not include the specific condition you are dealing with in the letter.
-Just make sure that enough information provided in the letter requires an emotional support animal for your health benefits.
+Your letter will not discuss the specific mental health condition you are dealing with.
+Just make sure that the letter fully explains why you require an emotional support dog for your mental health.